obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Plugins/callout-integrator.md

 Developed by: [[Cleoche]]
 Mobile compatible: [[Mobile-compatible plugins|Yes]]

-Integrate long blocks of text into callouts
+Integrate long blocks of text into callouts and easier nested callouts

 %% ----- Do not edit anything above this line ----- %%